onglijin/tp/docs/DeveloperGuide.md

 **Extensions**

-*a.
+a.
 User clicks on exit button to exit

-    *a1.
-Task manager shows goodbye words and exits Use case ends.
+    a1.
+Task manager shows goodbye words and exits
+         Use case ends.

+**Use case: UC11 - Filter tasks**

+Actor: User

+**MSS**

+1. User asks for filter tasks, provide keywords(done or pending), deadline type(official or customized), week number.
+And the provided parameters follow the requirement in UserGuide.
+2. Task show tasks found and sort them based on the deadline of specified deadline type.

+  Use code ends

+**Extensions**

+a.
+The provided parameters do not follow the requirement in UserGuide.

+    a1.
+Task manager informs the user to follow the requirement and shows the correct examples.
+            Use case ends

 ### Non-Functional Requirements